HL7/fhir-shorthand/input/pagecontent/reference.md

   * myCoding = $SCT#363346000 "Malignant neoplastic disease (disorder)"
   * myCoding = $ICD#C80.1
   ```
-  Because the second assignment pre-clears the previous value of myCoding, the result is:
+  Because the second assignment clears the previous value of myCoding, the result is:

   * myCoding.system is http://hl7.org/fhir/sid/icd-10-cm (assuming the $ICD alias maps to this URL)
   * myCoding.code is "C80.1"